Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: The non-primitive case

-Now replace $\Sigma_1$ by $\Sigma = \Sigma_1 \# \tau_d(K)$ where $K$ is any non-trivial knot in $S^3$.
+Now replace $\Sigma_1$ by $\Sigma = \Sigma_1 \# \tau_d(K)$ where $K$ is any non-trivial knot in $S^3$; we will show that the fundamental group of the complement of $\Sigma$ is non-abelian.
 It is argued in~\cite{kim:surfaces} that the fundamental group of $X - \Sigma$ is $\pi_1(S^3- K)/\mu^d$, and that this contains the fundamental group of the $d$-fold cyclic cover of $S^3$ branched along $K$ as an index $d$ subgroup.
-By the solution of the Smith conjecture~\cite{bass-morgan:smith}, this latter group is non-trivial.
-Since the abelianization of $\pi_1(S^3- K)/\mu^d$ is $\Z_d$, it follows that it is non-abelian.
+By the solution of the generalized Smith conjecture~\cite[page 4]{bass-morgan:smith}, the branched cover of $S^3$ along a non-trivial knot cannot have trivial fundamental group.
+(This also follows from the orbifold theorem~\cite{cooper-hodgson-kerckhoff:orbifolds,boileau-porti:cyclic,boileau-leeb-porti:orbifolds}.)
+In other words, $\pi_1(S^3- K)/\mu^d$ has a non-trivial index $d$ subgroup.
+If $\pi_1(S^3- K)/\mu^d$ were abelian, it would have to be isomorphic to its abelianization, $\Z/d$, and hence the only index $d$ subgroup it contains would be trivial.
+It follows that $\pi_1(S^3- K)/\mu^d$, and hence the fundamental group of $X - \Sigma$, is non-abelian. \end{proof}